EECS3311F24/project-cloudwave/doc/sprint1/sprint1.md

 Estimation: 1 point (30 minutes)
 Total Estimate for User Story 1: 3 points

-User Story 2: User Settings and Password Reset for a Busy Student
-Story: As a busy student, I want to be able to reset my password securely so that I can keep my task list private and ensure only I have access to my schedule and to-dos.

-Acceptance Criteria:
-User settings tab with input fields for current and new password "Reset Password" button to confirm password change Confirmation message displayed upon successful password reset Logout button to return to the login page

-Tasks
-1. Set Up Current Password Input Field:
-Assigned to: Hamza
-Description: Set up a JPasswordField for entering the current password in the "User Settings" tab.
-Estimation: 1 point (30 minutes)

-2. Set Up New Password Input Field:
-Assigned to: Najwa
-Description: Set up a JPasswordField for entering a new password in the "User Settings" tab.
-Estimation: 1 point (30 minutes)

-3. Implement Reset Password Functionality:
-Assigned to: Abdihakim
-Description: Add functionality to validate the current password, update to a new password if correct, and display a confirmation message.
-Estimation: 2 points (1 hour)

-4. Logout Button Functionality:
-Assigned to: Hamza
-Description: Implement a logout button that closes the ToDoListPage and opens the LoginPage.
-Estimation: 1 point (30 minutes)
-Total Estimate for User Story 2: 3 points

 User Story 3: Quick Task Addition for a Working Professional
 Story: As a working professional, I want to quickly add high-priority tasks or deadlines under a "Productive" category so that I can manage urgent work commitments efficiently.